Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2022.1-to-2022.2.md

 ### Alpha to mask

 Starting from HDRP 14.x, Alpha to Mask option have been removed.
 Alpha to Mask is always enabled now when MSAA is enabled.

+## Refraction

+Objects with Transparent Materials and with a Refraction Model enabled will now fall back to a higher quality default refraction behavior.

+Before, there was no refraction result in the Material unless a Reflection Probe was configured and the object was within the probe's extents.

+Now, the bounding box of an object will be used as a fallback approximation to compute the Refraction.
+For upgrading, be aware that refractive objects that are not within the extents of a Reflection Probe will now demonstrate this improved behavior.